1980 Georgia Bulldogs football team

-The 1980 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1980 NCAA Division I-A football season.
+The 1980 Georgia Bulldogs football team represented the University of Georgia during the 1980 NCAA Division I-A football season.
 The Bulldogs completed the season with a 12–0 record.
 The Bulldogs had a regular season Southeastern Conference (SEC) record of 6–0.
 The Bulldogs completed their season with a 17–10 victory over Notre Dame in the Sugar Bowl.

 The team was named national champion by NCAA-designated major selectors of Associated Press, Berryman, Billingsley, Football News, Football Writers, Helms, National Championship Foundation, National Football Foundation, Poling System, Sporting News, and UPI (coaches), while co-champion by Rothman and Sagarin (ELO-Chess), resulting in a consensus national champion designation.